MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/netlify/index.md

 This guide was inspired by this [post](https://dev.to/chantastic/schedule-netlify-builds-with-github-actions-chron-and-webhooks-17n7).

+This leverages following areas:

-This leverages the scheduling of a GH Action and a [Netlify build hook](https://docs.netlify.com/configure-builds/build-hooks/).
+- Scheduling of a GH Action
+- GH secret environment variables
+- Netlify build hooks - see [docs](https://docs.netlify.com/configure-builds/build-hooks/).

 ## The problem case